microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-05.md

 ## Pre-requisites (Optional)

-This challenge assumes that all requirements for Challenges 01, 02, 03 and 04 were successfully completed.
+This challenge assumes that all requirements for Challenge 01 were successfully completed.

 ## Introduction

-Calculating embeddings costs money and we do not have to pay for the embedding computation if nothing has changed in the documents.
+Calculating embeddings costs money and we do not want to pay for the embedding computation if nothing has changed in the documents.
 Depending on the embedding service and the amount of documents as well as the frequency of the event triggers there have been customers/partners that have spent hundreds of thousands of dollars recomputing embeddings for documents that did not change.

 The goal of this challenge is to ensure that expensive calls such as computing the embedding vectors for the documents are only performed if necessary.